sridhar-max24/Netflix/README.md

 - Content Categorization: By categorizing content based on specific keywords, we gain insights into the thematic elements and nature of the shows and movies offered on Netflix.

 This analysis offers a comprehensive perspective on Netflix's content landscape, which can guide strategic decisions regarding content acquisition and marketing.

+## Author: Sridhar

+I am a passionate data enthusiast currently honing my skills in SQL and data analysis.
+This project showcases my proficiency in SQL, highlighting my ability to extract meaningful insights from data.
+I am actively seeking data analysis roles and internships to apply my skills in real-world scenarios.
+If you have any questions, feedback, or opportunities for collaboration, please feel free to reach out!